koonyook/SDF-Net-materials/index.md

 Feel free to contact author at prayook001[at]e[dot]ntu[dot]edu[dot]sg

-I'm from Robotics Research Center, Nanyang Technological University.
+I'm from Nanyang Technological University.